pdcribeiro/nutri/README.md

 ## TODOs

-* !
-Generalize templates
-  * Add detail navbar buttons (partner and meeting)
+* Add 'Guardar' and 'Cancelar' buttons to PlanCreate and PlanUpdate navbar
+  * Add to other Create and Update views as well
+* Make navbar fixed?

-  * Refactor existing views and delete templates
+* Turn function views into classes

 * Retry to generalize Meeting/Plan mixins